Kidney stone disease

-Kidney stone disease, also known as nephrolithiasis or urolithiasis, is a crystallopathy where a solid piece of material (kidney stone) develops in the urinary tract.
-Kidney stones typically form in the kidney and leave the body in the urine stream.
-A small stone may pass without causing symptoms.
-If a stone grows to more than 5 mm, it can cause blockage of the ureter, resulting in sharp and severe pain in the lower back or abdomen.
-A stone may also result in blood in the urine, vomiting, or painful urination.
-About half of people who have had a kidney stone are likely to have another within ten years.
+Kidney stone disease or urinary stone disease is a crystallopathy that occurs when there are too many minerals in the urine and not enough liquid or hydration.
+This imbalance causes tiny pieces of crystal to aggregate and form hard masses, or calculi (stones) in the upper urinary tract.
+Because renal calculi typically form in the kidney, if small enough, they are able to leave the urinary tract via the urine stream.
+A small calculus may pass without causing symptoms.
+However, if a stone grows to more than 5 mm, it can cause a blockage of the ureter, resulting in extremely sharp and severe pain (renal colic) in the lower back that often radiates downward to the groin.
+A calculus may also result in blood in the urine, vomiting (due to severe pain), swelling of the kidney, or painful urination.
+About half of all people who have had a kidney stone are likely to develop another within ten years.

+Renal is Latin for "kidney", while nephro is the Greek equivalent.
+Lithiasis (Gr.) and calculus (Lat.- pl. calculi) both mean stone.